jweinst1/Royalscript/README.md

 SyntaxError: missing ) after argument list
 ```

+However, this only applies to functions that expect a value.
+For functions that execute, like conditionals or loops, you can call un-nestable functions like *set()* in their execution spots.

 ###append(list, arg1)

 The *append()* function takes a list and another argument and places that argument at the end of the list.
 It, like set is a non-nestable function